klouddb/pg_backup_compliance/README.md

 | `error_message` | `text` | Failure detail for unsuccessful attempts. |
 | `connection_count` | `int` | Number of connections associated with the operation. |

+## Limitations
+Currently, this extension is primarily designed to detect and track unauthorized backup activity.
+For example, if someone initiates a backup outside the approved backup window, the extension can identify and report that activity.

+For third-party backup tools such as pgBackRest, there are certain edge cases where failed backup attempts may not always be reported accurately.
+However, the extension can reliably monitor backup activity to detect unauthorized backup or dump operations across the following tools:

+pg_dump
+pg_dumpall
+pg_basebackup
+pgBackRest

 ## Copyright

 Copyright (c) 2024-2026, KloudDB.